In this post

 TomTom Runner 3 - Spark 3

-Before I start commenting on the TomTom Runner 3 I want to clarify the differences between it and the TomTom Spark 3.
-The difference is... none.
-They are the same watch, the only thing that changes are the colours of the straps and the "packing" of the product.
+Before I start commenting on the TomTom Runner 3, I want to clarify the differences between this and the TomTom Spark 3.
+They are the same watch, the only thing that changes are the colors of the straps and the "packing" of the product.

 The Runner 3 is focused on runners, while the Spark 3 targets the fitness market (yoga, crossfit, etc.) But it's just a marketing move because, I repeat, both watches are exactly the same, with the same performance and the same sports modes.

-Well, once we have that point cleared up and, to paraphrase one of the most important characters of the 20th century, "What's up, man?"
+Well, once we have that point clarified and, to paraphrase one of the most important figures of the 20th century: "What's new, old man?".
 Navigation.

 That's right, now TomTom Runner 3 allows you to navigate routes in GPX, that is, routes that you download from the Internet (Wikiloc is a good place to find them or create them), to send you a friend or to facilitate the organization of a race.
 Or to repeat a route made another day.